 Population statistics at regional level

-Statistics on regional demography are one of the few areas where detailed NUTS level 3 information is collected and published for each of the EU Member States.
-At the time of writing, the latest information is available for vital demographic events (live births and deaths) and a range of demographic indicators generally through to the end of 2014, with data on the size and structure of the population available for 1 January 2015.
+This article forms part of Eurostat’s annual flagship publication, the Eurostat regional yearbook.
+There are considerable differences in regional demographic patterns across the European Union (EU) from overcrowded, dynamic, metropolises which may have relatively youthful populations to more remote, rural regions that may have declining population numbers and poor access to a range of services.
+Statistics on regional demography are one of the few areas where detailed NUTS level 3 data are collected and published for each of the EU Member States, EFTA and candidate countries.
+At the time of writing, the latest information is available for vital demographic events (live births and deaths) and a range of demographic indicators up to 2015, with statistics on the size and structure of the population available through to 1 January 2016.

 - 1 Main statistical findings

 - 3 Context

 - 4 See also

 - 6 External links